reubenfirmin/lucifer/README.md

 # lucifer

 The goal of this tool is to parse lsof output, and provide useful summarization.
-Right now all it does is provide list of processes ordered by the number of open files, but once the basics are stabilized additional functionality will be added.
+Right now all it does is provide a list of processes ordered by the number of open files.
+More in progress.

 ## building